Prepare to make a trip down the rabbit hole later this year as a mind-bending exhibition will hit London.

-Originally scheduled to arrive this Summer but was postponed due to COVID, you can now join Alice, the Cheshire Cat, the Mad Hatter et al at The V&A’s Alice: Curiouser and Curiouser exhibition in March 2021.
+From 27 June 2020 – 10 January 2021, you can join Alice, the Cheshire Cat, the Mad Hatter et al at The V&A’s Alice: Curiouser and Curiouser exhibition.
 In the words of the White Rabbit himself, it’s set to be “a very important date” indeed.

 Through more than 300 objects from film, performance, fashion, art, music and photography, the V&A will be the first museum to explore the cultural impact the book has had.
 Highlights of the exhibit will include Lewis Carroll’s original handwritten manuscript, some of the first illustrations by Disney and the photos of the magical Vogue fashion shoots taken by Tim Walker.

 Visitors will be able to experience the mind bending, size shrinking vibes for themselves thanks to the exhibition’s theatrical sets, large-scale digital projections and immersive environments, all courtesy of the hugely talented, award-winning designer Tom Piper, who is best known for his stage designs for the Royal Shakespeare Company and Royal Opera House, and perhaps his most famous and emotive work, the Tower of London poppies installation.